eltonvs/coding-style/README.md

 ### CSS Media Queries

-Start the development with generic rules with and add media queries with mobile first (always using `min-width` as query condition).
+Start the development with generic rules and add media queries with mobile first (always using `min-width` as query condition).

 ```css
 /* Good */